vulsdoc/vuls/docs/configtoml.md

 - findLock, lockfiles: see [Usage: Scan vulnerability of non-OS package#Library Vulns Scan](usage-scan-non-os-packages.md#library-vulns-scan)
 - cpeNames: see [Usage: Scan vulnerability of non-OS package#CPE Scan](usage-scan-non-os-packages.md#cpe-scan)
 - ignoreCves: CVE IDs that will not be reported.
 But output to JSON file.
+- ignorePkgsRegexp: Use regex to match any package name and ignore it from the report.
+But output to JSON file.
 - optional: Add additional information to JSON report.
 - containers: see [Example: Scan containers (Docker/LXD)](usage-scan.md#example-scan-containers-docker-lxd-lxc)